rm-hull/luma.oled/README.md

 As soon as the with scope is ended, the resultant image is automatically flushed to the device's display memory and the ImageDraw object is garbage collected.

+Run the demos in the example directory:

+    $ python examples/demo.py

 # References